AIKEJI-AU/Xero.OAuth2.Docs/README.md

 ## Description

 This library is a `.NET` library that presents a simplified API for retrieving access tokens using `Xero`'s OAuth2 API with an integrated login experience using an embedded browser.

-Access tokens allow applications to easily authenticate after a user has logged in.
+This library can be used by any Windows `.NET` desktop application, however is most useful for applications using WinForms or WPF (Windows Presentation Foundation).
+Our library enables your application to easily authenticate with `Xero`, reducing development effort and complexity of implementation.

 ## Release Notes